ESA-EarthCODE/portal/pages/datasets.md

 ## Publish your Datasets

 Contributing your datasets to EarthCODE is a straightforward way to make a significant impact on global research.
 By sharing your data, you help build a comprehensive resource for the scientific community, fostering collaboration and innovation.
-The Open Science Catalog makes it easy to publish your datasets, ensuring they adhere to FAIR and open science principles.
+The Open Science Catalogue makes it easy to publish your datasets, ensuring they adhere to FAIR and open science principles.
 Your contributions will be stored long-term, allowing researchers worldwide to access and build upon your work.

 </section>
 <section class="white">